Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Introduction

-Recently, a third optimal control methodology has emerged in ST, which uses a mathematical framework: the optimal mass transport theory (OMTT) \cite{Jordan_1998,Benamou_2000,villani,omtp-book}.
-The insights from OMTT have been incorporated into ST \cite{Aurell_2011,Aurell_2012,Aurell_2012-landauer,Chen_2019_stochastic_control,Dechant_2019,Nakazato_2021_omtp_st,Fu_2021_wasserstein-engine,Taghvaei_2021,Van_vu_2023,Ito_2024_omtp_st,Sabbagh_2024,Klinger_2025}.
-The mapping between ST and OMTT relies on the equivalence between EPR in ST and the Wasserstein distance in OMTT (an information-theoretical distance measure between probability distributions).
-The optimal transport map corresponds to optimally changing an initial probability distribution to a final probability distribution; equivalently, the optimal driving protocol is obtained here.
-Hence, the optimal control in OMTT assumes `full' control of the probability distribution defined in the state-space; in comparison, thermodynamic geometry assumes a parametric control defined in the control parameter space.
-Due to its inherent formulation as an optimization problem, OMTT has a broad range of statistical machine learning applications and advantages \cite{Kolouri_2017}, to name a few, computer vision, linguistic, signal, and image representation.
+Recently, a third optimal control methodology has emerged in ST, which uses a mathematical framework: optimal transport theory \cite{Jordan_1998, Benamou_2000, villani, omtp-book}.
+The insights from optimal transport theory have been incorporated into ST \cite{Aurell_2011, Aurell_2012, Aurell_2012-landauer, Chen_2019_stochastic_control, Zhang_2020, Zhang_2020_engine, Dechant_2019, Nakazato_2021_omtp_st, Fu_2021_wasserstein-engine, Taghvaei_2021, Van_vu_2023, Ito_2024_omtp_st, Sabbagh_2024, Klinger_2025}.
+The mapping between ST and optimal transport theory relies on the equivalence between the EPR in ST and the Wasserstein distance in optimal transport theory, an information-theoretic distance measure between probability distributions.
+The optimal transport map corresponds to optimally transforming an initial probability distribution into a final probability distribution; equivalently, the optimal driving protocol is obtained here.
+Hence, optimal control in optimal transport theory assumes `full' control of the probability distribution defined in the state space; in contrast, thermodynamic geometry assumes a parametric control defined in the control parameter space.
+Due to its inherent formulation as an optimization problem, optimal transport theory has a broad range of applications in statistical machine learning and computer science \cite{Kolouri_2017}, including computer vision, linguistics, signal processing, and image representation.
+It is also used to solve nonlinear differential equations \cite{omtp-book}, which are of paramount importance in physics \cite{Jordan_1998}, biology, economics, and fluid mechanics \cite{Benamou_2000}.